dojo/framework/docs/en/outline/supplemental.md

 Dojo’s styling pipeline makes use of CSS modules to encapsulate style rules to specific widgets and avoid cross-contamination across large codebases.
 Styles are not entirely isolated however - centralized CSS variables can define common theme attributes and be shared between all application widgets.
 Custom theming can also be provided for Dojo’s widget suite.

-See the [Dojo Styling and Theming reference guide] for information on how to create application themes.
+See the [Dojo Styling and Theming reference guide](/learn/styling/introduction) for information on how to create application themes.

 ## User interface widget suite

-Dojo provides several off-the-shelf user interface components through its [widget suite].
+Dojo provides several off-the-shelf user interface components through its [widget suite](https://github.com/dojo/widgets/blob/master/README.md).
 Developers can make immediate use widgets that address many common user interface patterns such as comboboxes, buttons, lists, tabs, text input and calendar entry widgets amongst others.

-Dojo's widgets natively support [internationalization, accessibility](#accessibility-a11y-and-internationalization-i18n) and [theming](#theming), giving developers flexibility in delivering user experiences that are unique to their application without needing to create bespoke user interface components.
+Dojo's widgets natively support [internationalization, accessibility](/learn/overview/accessibility-and-internationalization) and [theming](/learn/overview/user-experience#theming), giving developers flexibility in delivering user experiences that are unique to their application without needing to create bespoke user interface components.

 ## Navigational routing